-Talking to runABC Scotland: "Mental health is of growing concern in modern society but particularly relevant to Armed Forces Veterans, who can delay seeking help due to believing civilian services will not understand or support them and a fear of being treated differently by friends and family."
+Talking to runABC Scotland John said: "Mental health is of growing concern in modern society but particularly relevant to Armed Forces Veterans, who can delay seeking help due to believing civilian services will not understand or support them and a fear of being treated differently by friends and family."

 John is speaking from experience.
 The youngest soldier to serve in the Gulf War, John suffered a stroke in his early 20s without even realising it.
 When he suffered a second stroke at the age of 38, coming to terms with it in his mind was tougher than dealing with the effects on his body.